-- 1. For the purposes of establishing whether a work or phonogram is an orphan work, the organisations referred to in Article 1(1) shall ensure that a diligent search is carried out in good faith for each work or other protected subject matter, by consulting the appropriate sources for the category of works and other protected subject matter in question. - 2.
-The sources that are appropriate for each category of works or phonogram in question shall be determined by each Member State, in consultation with rightholders and users, and include at least the relevant sources listed in the Annex. - 3.
-A diligent search shall be carried out in the Member State of first publication or, in the absence of publication, first broadcast.
-In the case of cinematographic or audiovisual works the producer of which has his headquarters or habitual residence in a Member State, the diligent search shall be carried out in that Member State.
-In the case referred to in Article 1(2a) the diligent search shall be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is located.
-It shall be carried out prior to the use of the work or phonogram.
-If there is evidence to suggest that relevant information on rightholders is to be found in other countries the consultation of sources of information available in those other countries shall also be undertaken.
+- For the purposes of establishing whether a work or phonogram is an orphan work, the organisations referred to in Article 1(1) shall ensure that a diligent search is carried out in good faith in respect of each work or other protected subject-matter, by consulting the appropriate sources for the category of works and other protected subject-matter in question.
+The diligent search shall be carried out prior to the use of the work or phonogram. - 2.
+The sources that are appropriate for each category of works or phonogram in question shall be determined by each Member State, in consultation with rightholders and users, and shall include at least the relevant sources listed in the Annex. - 3.
+A diligent search shall be carried out in the Member State of first publication or, in the absence of publication, first broadcast, except in the case of cinematographic or audiovisual works the producer of which has his headquarters or habitual residence in a Member State, in which case the diligent search shall be carried out in the Member State of his headquarters or habitual residence.

+In the case referred to in Article 1(3), the diligent search shall be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is established.

-- 4a.
-Member States shall ensure that the organisations referred to in Article 1(1) maintain records of their diligent searches and that these organisations provide the following information to the competent national authorities: - (a) the results of the diligent searches that these organisations have carried out and which have led to the conclusion that a work or a phonogram is considered an orphan work; - (b) the use that the organisations make of orphan works in accordance with this Directive; - (c) any change of the orphan work status pursuant to Article 5 of works and phonograms that the organisations use; - (d) the relevant contact information of the organisation concerned. - 4b.
-Member States shall take the necessary measures to ensure that the information referred to in paragraph 4a is recorded in a single publicly accessible online database established and managed by the Office for Harmonisation in the Internal Market in accordance with Regulation (EU) No 386/2012.
-To this end, they shall forward this information to the Office without delay upon receiving it from the organisations referred to in Article 1(1).
+- 4. If there is evidence to suggest that relevant information on rightholders is to be found in other countries, sources of information available in those other countries shall also be consulted. - 5.
+Member States shall ensure that the organisations referred to in Article 1(1) maintain records of their diligent searches and that those organisations provide the following information to the competent national authorities: - (a) the results of the diligent searches that the organisations have carried out and which have led to the conclusion that a work or a phonogram is considered an orphan work; - (b) the use that the organisations make of orphan works in accordance with this Directive; - (c) any change, pursuant to Article 5, of the orphan work status of works and phonograms that the organisations use; - (d) the relevant contact information of the organisation concerned. - 6.
+Member States shall take the necessary measures to ensure that the information referred to in paragraph 5 is recorded in a single publicly accessible online database established and managed by the Office for Harmonisation in the Internal Market ("the Office") in accordance with Regulation (EU) No 386/2012.
+To that end, they shall forward that information to the Office without delay upon receiving it from the organisations referred to in Article 1(1).

-Article 4 Mutual recognition of orphan work status
+Mutual recognition of orphan work status

-A work or phonogram which is considered an orphan work according to Article 2 in a Member State shall be considered an orphan work in all Member States and may be used and accessed in accordance with this Directive in all Member States.
-This applies also to works and phonograms as defined in Article 2(2) insofar as the rights of the non-identified or non-located rightholders are concerned.
+A work or phonogram which is considered an orphan work according to Article 2 in a Member State shall be considered an orphan work in all Member States.
+That work or phonogram may be used and accessed in accordance with this Directive in all Member States.
+This also applies to works and phonograms referred to in Article 2(2) in so far as the rights of the non-identified or nonlocated rightholders are concerned.

+Article 5

-Article 5 End of orphan work status
+End of orphan work status

-Member States shall ensure that a rightholder in a work or phonogram considered to be orphan has, at any time, the possibility of putting an end to the orphan status insofar as his rights are concerned.
+Member States shall ensure that a rightholder in a work or phonogram considered to be an orphan work has, at any time, the possibility of putting an end to the orphan work status in so far as his rights are concerned.